Skip to content

 We have adopted a risk-based approach to managing any potential modern slavery vulnerabilities within our business and our supply chain.
 Whilst we consider the risk of modern slavery within our direct business operations to be low, we recognise that through our supply chain we can be exposed to the risk of modern slavery.

-We have used available internal resources, external published sources and feedback from our direct clients, such as banks, financial institutions, credit unions, to inform our risk assessment approach.
+We have used available internal resources such as our legal register, external published sources concerning the modern slavery laws in the jurisdictions which we operate and feedback from our direct clients, such as banks, financial institutions and credit unions, to inform and continuously improve upon our risk assessment approach.

 2.1 Training

-Sandstone provides its employees with annual online training course and information in identifying third parties that engage in modern slavery or other illegal practices.
-This helps employees to identify modern slavery red flags, shares best practices against risk of modern slavery, and instructs workers to report modern slavery concerns.
-As of March 2024, it is mandatory for all employees to complete the online training course.
+Sandstone’s Human Resources department provides all employees with an annual, online training course delivered through an external, digital training provider and information in identifying third parties that engage in modern slavery or other illegal practices.
+This helps employees to identify modern slavery red flags, shares best business practices for minimising and mitigating the risk of modern slavery, exposes the employees to real world examples of complex modern slavery cases and instructs workers on the appropriate channels to report modern slavery concerns.
+As of March 2024, it is mandatory for all employees to complete the online training course, and such completion is monitored by the Human Resources department.

 2.2 Sandstone’s Supply Chain and Key Indicators of Risk